* Sleep up to 19 people

 Security Deposit: $800 (One month's rent for ski lease)

-Requirements: We require a legible copy of your driver license (other forms of ID may be acceptable), a complete rental application, and a signed lease agreement.
-All outstanding items (application, lease, identification, tax payment) must be submitted within 14 days or less from reserving, otherwise guest does not have access to SquawLodge and is responsible for canceling the reservation, which is subject to the Strict cancellation policy with a penalty of 50% of the rent.
+We require a legible copy of your driver license (other forms of ID may be acceptable), a complete rental application, and a signed lease agreement.
+All outstanding items (application, lease, identification, tax payment) must be submitted within 14 days or less from reserving, otherwise guest does not have access to SquawLodge and is responsible for canceling the reservation, which is subject to the Strict cancellation policy with a penalty of at least 50% of the rent.

 Free amenities such as DirecTV and Internet access are not guaranteed.
 Although we strive to maintain these conveniences for our guests, weather and other reasons may make them unavailable during your stay.
 Please assist us by informing us of any problem and by working with technical support.